autistic-symposium/robotics/README.md

 Computational_Photography
 =========================

-Many exercises from the Computational Photography Class
+This repository contains exercises from a graduate Computational Photography Class I took at Stony Brook University, 2013.

+- Gradient-domain Fusion of Pictures.

+- Face Morphism.

+- Automatic Colorization of Greyscale Faces.